-While sending Active Leasequery request, requestor MAY include OPTION_LQ_START_TIME option in ACTIVELEASEQUERY request.
+When sending an Active Leasequery request, the requestor MAY include the OPTION_LQ_START_TIME option in the ACTIVELEASEQUERY request.
 In this case, DHCPv6 server returns all the bindings changed on or after the OPTION_LQ_START_TIME.

-If the requestor is interested in receiving all binding updates from DHCPv6 server, it MUST NOT include OPTION_LO_QUERY option in ACTIVELEASEQUERY message.
-But if the requestor is only interested in specific binding updates, it MAY include OPTION_LQ_QUERY option along with query-types defined in [RFC5007] and [RFC5460].
+If the requestor is interested in receiving all binding updates from the DHCPv6 server, it MUST NOT include the OPTION_LQ_QUERY option in the ACTIVELEASEQUERY message.
+But if the requestor is only interested in specific binding updates, it MAY include an OPTION LO QUERY option along with a query-types defined in [RFC5007] and [RFC5460].

-Other DHCPv6 options used in LEASEQUERY message (as specified in [RFC5460]) can also be used in ACTIVELEASEOUERY request.
+Other DHCPv6 options used in the LEASEQUERY message (as specified in [RFC5460]) can also be used in the ACTIVELEASEQUERY request.